Flow Cytometry and Antibodies

 6. Experiments are scheduled on a first-booked-first-served basis.

-7. Filling all reservation fields is mandatory, and must be in accordance with the field's title.
-All requested information is necessary for assistance and/or statistical purposes, to help improve the quality of the service.
+7. Filling all reservation fields in Agendo is mandatory, and must be in accordance with the field's title.
+All requested information is necessary for helping FCA staff do determine the best instrument, configuration, settings and sorting time, to best assist the researchers and/or for statistical purposes.
 Failure to fill adequately the requested fields will be considered improper usage and may lead to reserving limitations for the abusing user.

 8. Reservations for analyzers are automatically confirmed upon user login in Agendo on the workstation connected to the respective equipment, within a specified period of time before, during, or after the reservation time.
 Failure to do so indicates the user did not use his/her reservation slot, being automatically reported by e-mail to the user and to the FCA staff.